Explanation of Names

 widely dist., but more common east of Mississippi River - Map

 on or near host tree species

 Adults mostly fly from April to August (MPG

 larvae feed on leaves of alder, basswood, birch, cherry, oak, poplar, willow

-One generation per year; larvae spin silken mats on tree trunks and large branches where they congregate to molt or rest from feeding; larvae also deposit silk in strands along which they travel to and from feeding sites; overwinters as larva in masses surrounding tree branches.
-(Unlike Eastern Tent Caterpillar, this species does not form silken tents.)
+One generation per year; larvae spin silken mats on tree trunks and large branches where they congregate to molt or rest from feeding; larvae also deposit silk in strands along which they travel to and from feeding sites; overwinters as egg masses surrounding tree branches.
+Unlike Eastern Tent Caterpillar, this species does not form silken tents (Florida Dept. Agriculture).

 In Canada, some outbreaks of this pest have persisted for 6 years and have been extremely widespread.
 In 1962 over 139,000 square miles of defoliation occurred in the four western provinces.
 However, reduced growth and some branch killing are the usually extent of damage. - UBC